Elchanz3/android_kernel_samsung_r11s/Documentation/admin-guide/thunderbolt.rst

     The firmware automatically creates tunnels for the USB controller and Display Port in a dock.
 All PCIe links downstream of the dock are removed.

-  nopcie
-    PCIe tunneling is disabled/forbidden from the BIOS.
-Available in some USB4 systems.

 The current security level can be read from ``/sys/bus/thunderbolt/devices/domainX/security`` where ``domainX`` is